 Why it matters:

 MRR is the lifeblood of any SaaS business.
 It represents the predictable, recurring revenue you can expect each month.
-By tracking MRR, you can monitor growth trends, forecast future revenue, and identify potential issues early.
+By tracking MRR, you can measure growth, forecast future revenue, and identify trends in your subscription model.

 Pro tip: